KannonZenetism/zenetism-field-physics/structural-physics/SP03-expression-ratio-mathematics.md

 In contra-biospiral configurations:

 - A single universe may be unidirectional
-- The paired expression remains bidirectional
+- The paired expression would remain bidirectional
 - The biospiral is preserved at the meta-cosmic level

 Thus, the structural law of bidirectional motion is not violated but fulfilled at a higher level of organization.